JustinLamMSFT/microsoft/windows-365/faq.md

 - ### Can multiple Cloud PCs be assigned to a single user on Windows 365?

     Yes, a user may have multiple Cloud PCs assigned to them, if needed.
 For example, a contractor who works for several companies could have a Cloud PC assigned to them by each customer.

+- ### How much does Windows 365 Link cost?

+    Windows 365 Link will have an MSRP of US$349 per device once it is generally available starting April 2025.
+Additional market pricing will be shared at a later date.

 - ### Can I cancel my Windows 365 subscription?